ctabere/Coding/README.md

-repo to work with mentoring group
+repo to work with mentoring group - made it public